jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 This is another way that boxing is woefully behind other sports.

-7) Train your balance
+### 7) Train your balance

 In recovering from various concussions and post-concussive syndrome, I learned a lot about the importance of balance.
 Most people don’t understand what balance means in terms of athletic performance.
-Athletically speaking, balance is the ability to maintain your center of gravity over your base of support, specifically while in motion.
+Athletically speaking, balance is the ability to maintain your center of gravity directly over your base of support, specifically while in motion.

+Your center of gravity is the place on your body where, if your body were perfectly rigid, where you'd balance.
+Your base of support is the point and position that your body makes contact with the ground.
+An optimial boxing stance, with the hips lowered and hinged and weight on the back foot, attemps to make the boxer as balanced as possible.

+Maintaining this balance not only ensures that the boxer is always in position to deliver maximum power, but also that he doesn't waist energy regaining balance.&nbsp;

+It's beyond the scope of this article to give you a complete breakdown on a balance training method.
+What I will tell you is that your general balance is composed of your vestibular, proprioceptive, and occular system.
+You'll also need a strong core and hip mobility.